mvrozanti/RAT-via-Telegram/README.md

 ## Compiling:

 ### How To Compile:
-- Run `pyinstaller --onefile --noconsole C:/path/to/RATAttack.py`.
+- Run `compile.py`.
 You can also pass `--icon=<path/to/icon.ico>` to use a custom icon.
-If you want to use UPX for compression, you can add `--upxdir upx395w/`, a reference to the folder which contains the upx executable.
+If you want to use UPX for compression, you can add `--upxdir [upx-3.95-win64 | upx-3.96-win32]`, depending on your architecture.
 You can skip this last option if you have UPX in your `PATH` environment variable.
 - Once it is compiled successfully, find the `.exe` file in `C:/Python37/Scripts/dist/` or the current directory, depending on where you called it from.
 - **BEWARE!** If you run the compiled `.exe`, the script will move itself to startup and start with your PC to run at startup.
 You can return to normal by using the `/self_destruct` option or manually removing `%APPDATA%/Portal` directory and `%APPDATA%/Microsoft/Windows/Start Menu/Programs/Startup/portal.lnk`.